wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 # Entity Matching

-PyDI's Entity Matching module identifies duplicate records across datasets.
-It provides a three-stage pipeline: blocking to generate candidate pairs, matching to score those candidates and find duplicates, and optional post-clustering to refine results.
-The module supports rule-based, machine learning, and (Large) Language Model-based matchers as well as evaluation methods and debugging logs.
+PyDI's Entity Matching module identifies records describing the same real-world entity across datasets.
+It provides a three-stage pipeline: blocking to generate candidate pairs, matching to score those candidates and generate correspondences between matching records, and optional post-clustering to refine matching results.
+The module provides rule-based, machine learning-based, and (large) language model-based matchers as well as evaluation methods and debugging logs.

 - Blockers generate a set of candidate pairs
 - Matchers score candidates and decide for match or non-match and output a set of correspondences